bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

 .. rubric:: Footnotes

-.. [#f1] More precisely, the term 'BRR' refers to a Bottom-of-atmosphere reflectance (BOAR), which is derived from Top-of-atmosphere reflectance by correction for molecular scattering and absorption.
+.. [#f1] Physically, the term 'BRR' used in the Rayleigh Correction Processor should better be called 'BOAR' (Bottom-of-atmosphere reflectance).
+The BOAR is derived from Top-of-atmosphere reflectance by correction for molecular scattering and absorption.

 .. _rayleigh_in_snap:
 .. figure::  pix/rc_in_snap.png